JeffGiroux/nginx-for-azure-configs/README.md

 ## Day 1 Infrastructure

-Refer to the deployment repo ["F5 NGINX for Azure Deployment with Demo Application in Multiple Regions"](https://github.com/JeffGiroux/nginx-for-azure) to deploy NGINX for Azure, a sample application in multiple regions, and the necessary Azure infrastructure components.
+Refer to the deployment repo ["F5 NGINXaaS for Azure Deployment with Demo Application in Multiple Regions"](https://github.com/JeffGiroux/nginxaas-for-azure) to deploy NGINXaaS for Azure, a sample application in multiple regions, and the necessary Azure infrastructure components.

 ## Day 2 NGINX Configurations

 Terraform will create a GitHub actions workflow file after completing the "Day 1" infrastructure deployment.
 The file is named 'nginxGithubActions.yml'.
 Add the GitHub actions workflow file to the sample NGINX configurations repo.
-Once the workflow file has been added to the sample NGINX configuration repo, modifications to the NGINX configuration files will result in a [GitHub Actions workflow to update NGINX for Azure](https://docs.nginx.com/nginxaas/azure/management/nginx-configuration/#nginx-configuration-automation-workflows).
+Once the workflow file has been added to the sample NGINX configuration repo, modifications to the NGINX configuration files will result in a [GitHub Actions workflow to update NGINXaaS for Azure](https://docs.nginx.com/nginxaas/azure/management/nginx-configuration/#nginx-configuration-automation-workflows).

 **Note:** The workflow file needs to be placed into the following location: